greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpfdist.html.md

 :   In some cases, this error might occur when copying large amounts of data: `gpfdist server closed connection`.
 To avoid the error, you can add a delay, for example `--sslclean 5`.

+--compress
+:   Enable compression during data transfer.
+When specified, `gpfdist` utilizes the Zstandard (`zstd`) compression algorithm.
+:   This option is not available on Windows platforms.

+--multi\_threads num\_threads
+:   Sets the maximum number of threads that `gpfdist` uses during data transfer, parallelizing the operation.
+When specified, `gpfdist` automatically compresses the data (also parallelized) before transferring.
+:   `gpfdist` supports a maximum of 256 threads.
+:   This option is not available on Windows platforms.

 -c config.yaml
 :   Specifies rules that `gpfdist` uses to select a transform to apply when loading or extracting data.
 The `gpfdist` configuration file is a YAML 1.1 document.